 You have no idea how terrible I feel about the following turn of events.
-I feel remorse.
-I feel guilt.
+I feel remorse mixed with guilt.
 I feel like I should buy the guy a new package of bees.
 At the same time, I don’t think I was wrong; I gave him solid, well-reasoned advice.
 Still, the entire incident is heart wrenching.

 It all started with this e-mail: